wiqca/speakers/README.md

 Talk slots for both catagories are usually 45 min long, but can be adjusted as needed.

 You can see examples of both kinds of talks on our [YouTube channel](https://www.youtube.com/channel/UCsT10UhbDFDT0C0n-YZIxmw).
+We are building up the video catalog now, most of our initial events were not recorded as they were in person 😅

 As a reminder, all WIQCA talks are goverened by our [Code of Conduct](https://www.wiqca.dev/code-of-conduct.html).
 Help us make this an inclusive event by familiarizing yourself with the Code of Conduct, and by ensuring that your talk is appropriate for this venue before submitting.